Mickey Leland Environmental Internship Program

 - current official academic transcript to include courses in progress current spring semester.
 A scanned and legible copy of official transcript may be submitted by student.
 Official transcript sealed and sent directly by university is also acceptable, but not required.
 Unofficial copy of transcript does not meet program requirements and will not be accepted.

 - verification of current spring semester enrollment (required only if transcript does not list courses in progress during current spring semester)

 E-mail documentation to: firstname.lastname@example.org.

 Mail supporting documentation to:

 Mickey Leland Internship Program, MC 116

 Austin, TX 78711-3087

-NOTE: Complete application packages (online application and all supporting documents) received by the March 11, 2016 deadline have the best opportunity for review and consideration by sponsors/managers.
+NOTE: Complete application packages (online application and all supporting documents) received by the March 10, 2017 deadline have the best opportunity for review and selection by sponsors/managers.